Cosmological Constraints on Neutrino Masses in a Second-Order CPL Dark Energy Model: Results for the other cosmological parameters

-We now make a few generic observations from the above analyses on other cosmological parameters (in addition to neutrino mass).
-We find no significant variations in the values of $\ln(10^{10}A_{s })$, $n_s$, and $\tau_\mathrm{reio}$, irrespective of the model, dataset and hierarchy combinations, as can be seen from Tables~\ref{table2}, \ref{table4}, \ref{table6} and \ref{table8} and Figs.~\ref{fig16}-\ref{fig24}.
+We now make a few generic observations from the above analyses on the other cosmological parameters (in addition to the neutrino mass).
+We find no significant variations in the values of $\ln(10^{10}A_{s })$, $n_s$, and $\tau_\mathrm{reio}$, irrespective of the model, dataset and hierarchy combinations, as can be seen from Tables~\ref{table6}, \ref{table7}, \ref{table8} and \ref{table9}.

 For a particular hierarchy, there is a slight tension among the $H_0$ values depending on the model and dataset used.
 For all cases, CPL and EXP models give consistent $H_0$ values within 1$\sigma$.
 However, there is a $\gtrsim2\sigma$ tension when considering the Hubble constant values between $\Lambda$CDM and CPL/EXP in the case of CMB$+$BAO dataset across all hierarchies.
 This reduces to $\gtrsim 1\sigma$ when we include SNe dataset.
-Including SNe dataset shifts $H_0$ to higher values by $(1-2)\sigma$ in the case of CPL/EXP models in all hierarchy cases.
+Including the SNe dataset shifts $H_0$ to higher values by $(1-2)\sigma$ in the case of CPL/EXP models in all hierarchy cases.
 This does not happen for the $\Lambda$CDM case.

 When considering CMB$+$BAO dataset (for all hierarchies), $\Omega_m$ values increase by $\gtrsim2 \sigma$ in CPL/EXP parameterizations compared to $\Lambda$CDM.
 Inclusion of SNe dataset reconcile $\Omega_m$ values to within $1\sigma$ for all the three parameterizations. $\Omega_m$ for $\Lambda$CDM remains consistent (with the CMB$+$BAO dataset case) while for CPL and EXP they decrease when including SNe.